dgilliam/gilli-am/index.md

 ##Consulting

-**Independent Consulting**

-- Led `technology and operations assessment` for an Ecuadorian microfinance bank.
-Assessment included defining a technology strategy and recommendations for operational improvements and go-to-market strategy for microloan products in central Ecuador
-- Project managed an ERP system implementation for a mid-sized construction company

 **Diamond Consulting (Acquired by PwC)**

 - Founded and directed an `internal technology incubation lab`.
 Primary role was `lead product manager`.
 My team launched cutting edge social web applications from the idea stage using `Ruby on Rails, Heroku, and MongoDB.`.
-Outputs included social media dashboard, visual search travel app, and a demographic BI tool.
+Outputs included visual search travel app for iPad, shopping cart for a healthcare reagent manufacturer, and a demographic BI tool.
-- Client work included Fortune 100 clients in the Energy, Healthcare, and Insurance sectors, worked on a wide array of projects including organizational redesign, IT Portfolio assessments, and IT Strategy work
+- Client work included Fortune 100 clients in the Energy, Healthcare, and Insurance sectors, worked on a wide array of projects including organizational redesign, IT Portfolio assessments, supply chain, finance operations, and IT Strategy work

+##Technology

+- **Mobile** - Design and built responsive mobile sites using Twitter Boostrap framework.
+Recreational knowledge of native development concepts and tools
+- **UX** - Mockups and information architecture with `Moqups` and `Axure`
+- **Ruby on Rails** - Built, maintained and launched 5 separate full-stack projects of varying size and complexity
+- **PHP Codeigniter** - Supported development and architecture, front-end support, high complexity environment
+- **AngularJS** - Supported development and architecture, front-end support, high complexity environment

 ##Education